Last Updated: Nov 01, 2024 Views: 1595

-Many of our library databases provide auto-generated citations for the articles you find.
-The citation tools will often let you pick which format you need (such as MLA or APA), and they will allow you to copy and paste the citation into your list of references.
+Many library databases provide auto-generated citations for the articles you find.
+These citation tools let you choose which citation format you need, like MLA or APA style, then copy-and-paste the citation into a list of references for your paper or into a citation manager application like RefWorks.

 ProQuest Databases (for example, ProQuest Central): After you open the article (usually by clicking on the title), find and click on the Cite link.
 It is usually found with other tools like "Print" or "Email."